brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 ## Introduction

-Crossplane allows defining Kubernetes CRDs without writing controllers, mainly by defining compositions.
-Although allow you to define how resources interact, the real magic happens in providers: they are controllers that handle the lifecycle of an external resource (e.g. Bucket), such as creating, updating, and deleting it.
+Crossplane allows you to define Kubernetes APIs without writing controllers, mainly by defining compositions.
+Although they allow you to define how resources interact, the real magic happens in providers: they are controllers that handle the lifecycle of an external resource (e.g. a bucket), such as creating, updating, and deleting it.

 Usually official providers or upjet generated ones are good enough, but sometimes you might come across issues.
 This is when you will need to implement your own, which we will cover in this post.